All Products

 sudo rsync -rvn /mnt/volumeA/ /mnt/volumeB/

-After the data migration is complete, switch your business from the old file system to the new one.
-To do this, unmount the old file system and mount the new file system on all relevant ECS instances and containers.
+To switch your applications from the old file system to the new one after you migrate data, unmount the original file system from all ECS instances and containers and mount the new file system on the instances and containers.

-4. Mount the new file system to the original <dir> path.
-For more information about mount parameters, see Mount an NFS file system.
+4. Mount the new file system on the original <dir> directory.
+For more information about the mount parameters, see Mount an NFS file system on a Linux ECS instance.

-3. Recycle all pods that use the old file system.
+3. Terminate all pods that use the original file system.

 Important